AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 1. Enter the url `BusBookingSwift://com.adobetarget.BusBookingSwift` (or whatever scheme you defined) into the address bar.
 If you have any difficulties, see the Tip section below.
 1. You should get prompted with a modal to "Open this page in "BusBookingSwift."
 If you have any difficulties, see the Tip section below.
 1. Click `Open`
-1. This should open the Bus Booking app!
+1. This should open the Bus Booking app

    ![Verify the deep link](images/mobile-targetvec-verifyDeepLink.png)